 Assuming the occurrence of a liquidity event on December 31, 2012, all of our NEOs' unvested time-vested options would have vested and, based upon the estimated fair market value of our shares of common stock as of such date, none of our NEOs' performance-vested options would have vested.
 The estimated fair market value of the shares subject to the time-vested options that would have vested as a result of the liquidity event, net of the option exercise price, would have been as follows: \$2,517,690 for Mr. Edwards, \$474,858 for Mr. Olson, \$839,230 for Mr. Drendel, \$839,230 for Mr. Crenshaw and \$335,730 for Mr. Wyatt.

 Executive Compensation Plans

-2013 Incentive Plan and Annual Incentive Plan
+2013 Plan and Annual Incentive Plan

 In connection with this offering, we will adopt the CommScope Holdings, Inc. 2013 Plan and the AIP.
-We are in the process of determining and implementing the terms of these plans.